Dead Man Walking (book): Name

 The title of the book comes from a once-traditional phrase in American prisons to designate men who had been sentenced to death.
 They were held on what was known as death row and were deprived of most social contact and barred from work or participation in prison programs.
 Before the 1960s, when guards would lead a condemned man down the prison hallway, they would call out, "Dead man walking!
 Dead man walking here!"
-The origin of the phrase is unknown, although it may come from the title of an 1890 poem by Thomas Hardy about a person who turns into a corpse even when apparently alive.
+The origin of the phrase is unknown, although it may come from the title of an 1890 poem ("The Dead Man Walking") by Thomas Hardy about a person who turns into a corpse even when apparently alive.
 It may have been to warn other staff or prisoners to let them know that they should be on their guard since a death row prisoner has nothing to lose and could be violent.
 It may also have been a kind of honorific declamation, to let other prisoners know that they should move out of the way, death row prisoners being seen as an elite within the prison system.
 Alternatively, the call may have been a stigma attached to the condemned man, to remind others within earshot not to touch him to avoid catching his bad luck.
 In any case, its symbolism is clear: the condemned prisoner, in the eyes of the law, was dead already.